-For twenty years, the offshore decision came down to one number: hourly rate.
+For twenty years, the offshore decision focused on one number: hourly rate.
 A developer in the US costs $150/hour.
 Overseas, it's $40/hour.
-The math seemed obvious.
+The math seemed straightforward.
 Except it was wrong.

-Not because offshore teams can't deliver.
-Many do excellent work.
-The problem was what we measured.
-We optimized for cost per hour when we should have optimized for cost per outcome.
-Now that AI has changed what a single experienced developer can produce, the gap between those two metrics is impossible to ignore.
+It's not that offshore teams can't deliver — many do excellent work.
+The issue was our focus on what to measure.
+We optimized for cost per hour instead of cost per outcome.
+With AI transforming what an experienced developer can achieve, the difference between these two metrics is now impossible to overlook.

 The Old Calculation

-The offshore pitch was straightforward.
-Why pay $150/hour for a US-based developer when you can pay $40/hour for the same skills overseas?
-At that spread, you could hire three or four developers for the price of one.
-More hands on keyboards.
-More output.
-Lower burn rate.
+The offshore pitch was simple: why spend $150/hour on a US-based developer when you can pay just $40/hour for the same expertise overseas?
+With that difference, you could hire three or four developers for the cost of one.
+More people working directly on the project means more output and a lower overall burn rate.

-Decision-makers ran the numbers on labor costs and stopped there.
-What didn't make it into the spreadsheet: the communication overhead, the timezone friction, the rework cycles, the context that evaporated with every handoff.
+Decision-makers focused on labor costs and stopped.
+What didn't get included in the spreadsheet: communication overhead, timezone friction, rework cycles, and the lost context with each handoff.

-A task estimated at 10 hours might take 10 hours of logged development time.
-But add async clarification loops, "let me check with the team" delays, and bugs caught three sprints later, and that 10-hour task quietly became a 30-hour outcome.
-The hourly rate stayed low.
-The actual cost didn't.
+A task estimated at 10 hours might actually take 10 hours of logged development time.
+But adding async clarification loops, "let me check with the team" delays, and bugs caught three sprints later, and that 10-hour task quietly becomes a 30-hour outcome.
+The hourly rate remains low.
+The actual cost does not.

-This isn't a criticism of offshore teams.
-It's a criticism of the metric we used to evaluate them.
+This isn't a criticism of offshore teams, but of the metric used to evaluate them.

 AI Changed the Equation

-The multiplier effect isn't additive.
-It's exponential.
-But only for experienced builders.
+The multiplier effect isn't simply additive; it's exponential.
+But only when you're an experienced builder.

-This is the part most people miss.
-AI amplifies whatever you feed it.
-Give it to a junior developer, and you get faster mistakes.
-Give it to someone with fifteen years of pattern recognition, architectural judgment, and scar tissue from production incidents, and you get faster right answers.
+This is the part most people overlook.
+AI enhances whatever input it receives.
+When given to a junior developer, it may lead to more rapid mistakes.
+If provided to an experienced professional with fifteen years of pattern recognition, architectural insight, and hands-on experience from production issues, it produces quicker accurate results.

-The tasks that took a week now take a day.
-Not because anyone cut corners.
-Because better tools landed in experienced hands.
+Tasks that previously took a week now only take a day.
+Not because anyone cut corners, but because better tools are in skilled hands.

 The Back-and-Forth Tax

-Each exchange loses context.
-The original intent gets compressed, summarized, and reinterpreted.
-By the time the work comes back, it solves a slightly different problem than the one you described.
-Not wrong, exactly.
-Just not quite right.
-So you clarify again.
+Each exchange erodes the original context.
+The intent becomes compressed, summarized, and reinterpreted.
+When it returns, it addresses a slightly different problem than initially described.
+Not entirely wrong, but not quite accurate.
+So, you clarify once more.

 This is the back-and-forth tax.
-It doesn't show up on invoices.
-It shows up in timelines that slip, in features that need rework, in the creeping sense that projects take longer than they should.
+It doesn't appear on invoices but shows up in slipping timelines, features that require rework, and the growing feeling that projects take longer than they should.

 This isn't about where people sit geographically.
-It's about how fast understanding happens.
-And understanding, it turns out, is the bottleneck that matters most.
+It's about how quickly understanding occurs.
+And understanding, it turns out, is the main bottleneck that matters most.

 What "Senior + AI" Actually Looks Like

-Let's be specific about what we're describing here.
-This isn't junior developers pasting ChatGPT output into production.
-That's a different problem, and a growing one.
+Let's be clear about what we're talking about here.
+This isn't junior developers just pasting ChatGPT output into production.
+That's a different issue, and one that's increasingly common.

-Senior developers with AI agents operate differently.
-They know what to ask for because they've built these systems before.
-They know how to validate the output because they understand what correct looks like.
-They use AI for volume work like generating boilerplate, writing tests, refactoring at scale, and producing documentation, while reserving judgment for work that requires it: architecture decisions, edge cases, and business logic that doesn't fit patterns.
+Senior developers with AI agents behave differently.
+They know what to request since they have experience building such systems.
+They can validate outputs effectively because they understand what correct results look like.
+They leverage AI for high-volume tasks like creating boilerplate code, writing tests, refactoring at scale, and generating documentation.
+However, they reserve critical judgment for tasks that require it, such as making architecture decisions, handling edge cases, and managing complex business logic that doesn't follow standard patterns.

 The combination is expert decisions executed at machine speed.